 Scholarly Books Versus Popular Books

-Books used for academic purposes tend to be highly specialized, focusing on one aspect of a topic.
-They are usually written by experts for others in the field and, therefore, use discipline-specific language.
-Additionally, scholarly works are works of original research, so authors list (cite) the references to research works that they used when writing the book.
+Books used for scholarly or academic purposes tend to be highly specialized, focusing on one aspect of a topic.
+They are usually written by scholars or experts for others in the field and, therefore, use discipline-specific language.
+Additionally, scholarly works are works of original research, so authors list (cite) the references to other research works that they used when writing the book.

 College libraries, including the Brooklyn College Library, usually purchase more scholarly works than popular books (though we do have both).
 Public libraries usually have more extensive collections of popular books if you cant' find what you're looking for in our collections.

 To search for either kind of book, and books available online or in print, use OneSearch.

 Every print book in the Library has a call number associated with it.
 For a list of locations & call numbers in the Library, see the Call Number Locations page.
 If a book is available online, it will display an "Available Online" link below the item.

 Renewals & Returns

-Books are returned to and renewed at the Circulation Desk on the 1st floor (when the Library is open).
+Print books are returned to and renewed at the Circulation Desk on the 1st floor (when the Library is open).
 Books can also be renewed online via your account in OneSearch.
 For more information, see the Circulation page.

 There are many types of published articles.
-They can be in Popular journals (e.g. entertainment, news, or opinion articles in journals like Newsweek) or in Scholarly journals (peer-reviewed articles based on research in journals like Modern Drama).
-Peer review is the process by which an article is evaluated and judged for quality and accuracy by other scholars and experts before it is published.
+They can be in popular magazines (e.g. entertainment, news, or opinion articles in magazines like Newsweek) or in scholarly journals (peer-reviewed articles based on research in journals like Modern Drama).
+Peer review is the process by which an article is evaluated and judged for quality, originality, and accuracy by other scholars and experts before it is published.

 Many full-text articles are available online.
 The Library also has a collection of print periodicals on the Lower Level.

 A good way to find articles on your topic is to use OneSearch or to use an article database.
-Many of the articles you find will be available in full-text online.
-The video below shows you how to search for articles using OneSearch and an article database.
-Included in the video are helpful hints to assist with your search.
+Many of the articles you find will be available full-text online.
+If an article is available online, it will display an "Available Online" or "Full Text" link below the item.

 Some students are surprised to learn that the Brooklyn College Library houses more than just books and journals.
 In fact, the Library is home to many films and videos.
-In addition to a small (but growing) collection of online videos (accessible via OneSearch), physical videos are held on the second floor, either in the New Media Center (for most videos) or Music Library (for music-related videos).
+In addition to a small (but growing) collection of online videos (accessible via OneSearch), physical videos are held on the second floor, either in the New Media Center (for most videos) or the Music Library (for music-related videos).

 Using OneSearch, you may look up specific titles to see if the Library owns a copy.
 If the video is available for streaming online, you will see an "Available Online" link below the item.
 Some physical videos "circulate" and therefore can be checked out of the Library.
 Please see the staff at the New Media Center for assistance (when the Library is open) or talk to a librarian via our Ask A Librarian service.

-Remote Streaming Access: The Library also provides access to streaming videos in collections such as Kanopy, Alexander Street Press, and PBS Video Collection.
+The Library provides access to streaming videos via databases such as Docuseek, Kanopy, Alexander Street Press, and PBS Video Collection.